casparvitch/qdmpy/README.md

 ### Source recon parameters

 - source_type
-    - Type of source field to reconstruct, e.g. "current" or "magnetisation".
+    - Type of source field to reconstruct, e.g. "current" or "magnetization".
 - standoff
     - Average distance NV layer <-> sample, or null/None to not use.
 - nv_layer_thickness